adamharrison/straightforward-c-project-standard/README.md

 ## Definition of the SCPS

-SCPS has five progressively more restrictive levels.
+SCPS has six progressively more restrictive levels.

 The following terms are used in their definitions.